code-dot-org/code-dot-org/pegasus/emails/volunteer_contact_2015_receipt.md

 Hi <%= volunteer_name_s %>,

 <%= name_s %> is a teacher at <%= school_name_s %>.
 S/he found you on the Hour of Code site and after reviewing your profile specifically requested if you could help their class with the Hour of Code this year.
-S/he wrote this message to you:
+S/he would like it if you could:

 ***

+<% type_task_ss.each do |task| %>
+  <% if task == 'onsite' %>
+    * visit the classroom for technical help and inspiration
+  <% elsif task == 'remote' %>
+    * Skype into the classroom to say a few words of inspiration to the kids
+  <% elsif task == 'mentor' %>
+    * be a mentor to help prepare him/her for coding with his/her students
+  <% end %>
-<%= email_message_s %>
+<% end %>

 ***

 We won't release your email directly to a teacher, so s/he's waiting for you to write back.